African-American music: 1990s, 2000s, 2010s, and today

 Contemporary R&B, the post-disco version of soul music, remained popular throughout the 1980s and 1990s.
 Male vocal groups such as The Temptations and The O'Jays were particularly popular, as well as New Edition, Boyz II Men, Jodeci, Dru Hill, Blackstreet, and Jagged Edge.
 Girl groups, including TLC, Destiny's Child, SWV, and En Vogue were also highly successful.

 Singer-songwriters such as R. Kelly, Mariah Carey, Montell Jordan, D'Angelo, Aaliyah, and Raphael Saadiq of Tony!
 Toni!
 Toné! were also popular during the 1990s.
 Mary J. Blige, Faith Evans, and BLACKstreet popularized a fusion blend known as hip-hop soul.
 The neo soul movement of the 1990s, with classic soul influences, was popularized in the late 1990s and early 2000s by such artists as D'Angelo, Erykah Badu, Maxwell, Lauryn Hill, India.Arie, Alicia Keys, Jill Scott, Angie Stone, Bilal, and Musiq Soulchild.
 A record review claimed that D'Angelo's critically acclaimed album Voodoo (2000) "represents African American music at a crossroads ...
 To simply call [it] neo-classical soul ... would be [to] ignore the elements of vaudeville jazz, Memphis horns, ragtime blues, funk and bass grooves, not to mention hip-hop, that slips out of every pore of these haunted songs."
 Blue-eyed soul is soul music performed by white artists, including Michael McDonald, Christina Aguilera, Amy Winehouse, Robin Thicke, Michael Bolton, Jon B., Lisa Stansfield, Teena Marie, Justin Timberlake, Joss Stone, George Michael, and Anastacia.
+Blue-eyed soul, typically executed by Caucasian musicians, is known for its infectious hooks and melodies.
+It emerged from a blend of rockabilly influenced by white artists Elvis Presley and Bill Haley, as well as doo wop inspired by Dion and The Four Seasons.
+Notable artists in this genre include Righteous Brothers, Hall & Oates, The Rascals, Mitch Ryder & the Detroit Wheels, Dusty Springfield, Boy George, and George Michael.
+David Bowie's Young Americans album is considered a significant late contribution to blue-eyed soul.